-Our treatment is customised according to your main goal of the treatment, if you want to just get PCOS cured permanently or you want to get pregnant with PCOS.
+Our treatment is customised according to your goal of the treatment, if you want to just get PCOS cured permanently or you want to get pregnant with PCOS.
 Permanent cure of PCOS may take more time than the treatment for conceiving with PCOS.
 You can discuss in detail with your consultant at Welling Clinic before starting your treatment.

 What is PCOS?